ubicucsd/crash_course/source/9_1_Clustering.md

 ### 1. K-means
 ![](https://stanford.edu/~cpiech/cs221/img/kmeansViz.png)
 #### Steps:

-&nbsp;&nbsp; I. Select K centers.
-This can be done a variety of ways, the easiest of which is to select a random point, find the farthest point from that and select it, find the furthest point from the previous and so on. , This is called [farthest first traversal](https://en.wikipedia.org/wiki/Farthest-first_traversal)
+(We present the **Lloyd Algorithm** here, but there are other algorithms for k-means clustering) &nbsp;&nbsp; I. Select K centers.
+This can be done a variety of ways, the easiest of which is to select _k_ random points; maybe find a random point, find the farthest point from that and select it, find the furthest point from the previous and so on; this is called [farthest first traversal](https://en.wikipedia.org/wiki/Farthest-first_traversal)

 &nbsp;&nbsp; II.
-Assign each point to the center nearest to it.
+Assign each point to the center nearest to it. _(Centers to Clusters step)_

 &nbsp;&nbsp; III.
 For each center, take all the points attached to it and take their average to create a new center for that cluster.

 &nbsp;&nbsp; IV.
-Reassign all points to their nearest center and continue reassigning + averaging until the iteration when nothing changes
+Reassign all points to their nearest center _(Clusters to Centers step)_ and continue reassigning + averaging until the iteration when nothing changes.

 #### Code: